 Even before visitors enter the museum at 3435 US Route 30 East, Latrobe, PA 15650, they will be fascinated by the National Register-listed stone structure that hosted travelers some 200 years ago.
-The Lincoln Highway Experience is open 9 a.m. to 4 p.m., Monday through Friday (for the list of holiday and other closings please visit the Contact page).
-Scheduled-in-advance Group Tours can be accommodated on weekends.
+The Lincoln Highway Experience is located inches from the historical alignment and features exhibits (small to XL) of the highway’s history.
+It is OPEN 10 to 4, Monday through Saturday, April through December; and, Monday through Friday, January through March.
+Last visitors admitted at 3 pm daily.
+For a list of holiday and other closings, please visit our homepage.
+Group tours must be scheduled in advance.

 History of the Johnston House